Why Vercel AI SDK is the right first-agent stack in 2026

 This is the central-path problem.
 Every stack has its own docs, own primitives, own opinion.
 The ecosystem rewards framework loyalty but punishes indecision.
 You need to pick one, but you also need the one you pick to transfer to the next stack when you outgrow it.

-My answer — after shipping agents on nine frameworks at Oracle, at FrankX, and with workshop participants — is that Vercel AI SDK is the central path for your first agent in 2026.
+My answer — after shipping agents across enterprise, FrankX, and workshop contexts — is that Vercel AI SDK is the central path for your first agent in 2026.
 It's the default I recommend at the Build Your First AI Agent workshop, and this post is the written version of why.

 A good first-agent stack needs five things: